sysbio-netlify/sysbio.se/content/labs/mijakovic.md

 **Metabolic engineering**

-We are implementing a wide array of metabolic engineering tools in order to optimize _B. subtilis_ as a cell factory for the production of platform chemicals, industrially relevant enzymes and nanoparticles.
+We are implementing a wide array of metabolic engineering tools in order to optimize *B. subtilis* as a cell factory for the production of platform chemicals, industrially relevant enzymes and nanoparticles.

 <br/>

 We are organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria in Copenhagen, September 10-11, 2020.
-Registration is now open on the [PTMBact 2020 conference website] (https://www.sysbio.se/ptmbact2020/).
+Registration is now open on the [PTMBact 2020 conference website](https://www.sysbio.se/ptmbact2020/).

 <br/>